axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 ## Properties

-### active
+### checked

-The Boolean attribute `active` sets the visual state of the toggle switch to active, if true, and inactive otherwise.
+The Boolean attribute `checked` sets the visual state of the toggle switch to active, if true, and inactive otherwise.
-If `active` is defined when first set under React, controlled-component mode is activated.
+If `checked` is defined when first set under React, controlled-component mode is activated.

 ### disabled